The Little Girl Who Lives Down the Lane: Casting

 Director Martin Scorsese was editing Alice Doesn't Live Here Anymore, and Gessner's look at his work led him to discover Jodie Foster.
 With the guidance of her mother Brandy, Jodie took the role of Rynn, and turned 13 while the film was being shot.
-She wore a wig for the film, and a gap was added in her teeth.

 Sheen said he was contacted by Gessner personally about playing Frank Hallet, which Sheen accepted because he found the part intriguing and because he believed Foster had a promising career.
 Gessner claimed Sheen was initially more interested in playing Mario, but Gessner persuaded Sheen that he was too old for that part.
 Gessner noted that casting Alexis Smith, who was born in Canada, also helped secure Canadian tax incentives.

 Filming

-The Little Girl Who Lives Down the Lane was filmed in Montreal and Knowlton, Quebec.
+The Little Girl Who Lives Down the Lane was filmed in Montreal, Knowlton, Quebec and Maine (specifically, Ogunquit, Maine).
 Sheen described the set as relaxed and as encouraging creativity, and said Foster also built a friendship with his daughter Renée Estevez during shooting.

 A producer's desire for "sex and violence" led to a nude scene depicting Rynn being added to the film.
-Foster strongly objected, saying "I walked off the set".
+Foster strongly objected, later recalling, "I walked off the set".
 As a result, her older sister Connie acted as the nude double.
 Her mother had suggested Connie, who was 21 at the time.
 Following the release of Taxi Driver, the industry shared stories of Foster having conflicts during the production of The Little Girl Who Lives Down the Lane.
 However, Gessner claimed Foster only regretted the scene after it was shot, and her request that it be deleted was denied by the Canadian producers.

 The crew built a false trapdoor for Mrs. Hallet's death scene, but Gessner acknowledged Smith was nervous about the effect.
 For the scene where Frank Hallet kills the hamster Gordon, Sheen handled a dead and frozen rodent, and attempted to make it seem like it was still alive.
 Sound effects of squealing were added.
 The dead hamster was obtained from a hospital which carried out animal research, and the live hamster portraying Gordon in other scenes was given to the costume designer after production.

 Music

 Mort Shuman, who played Officer Miglioriti, was a musician in real life, so the crew intended that Shuman would also write the film score.
 However, Shuman's arranger Christian Gaubert wrote the bulk of the music, giving him the credit of composer, while Shuman was listed as the music supervisor.

 Gessner wanted to use the music of Polish composer and pianist Frédéric Chopin, finding his music a good match with the dialogue.
 He said Chopin's music was intended to symbolize hope and absolution, along with sadness.
-Chopin's piano concerto No. 1 in E Minor was performed by pianist Claudio Arrau and The London Philharmonic Orchestra.